James Maury: Ordained ministry

-Ordained in 1742, The Reverend Maury first served for a year in King William County, then was called to Louisa County and Fredericksville Parish.
+Ordained in 1742, The Reverend Maury first served for a year in King William County, then served in Louisa County and Fredericksville Parish.

 Loyal Land Company

 In 1749 Maury became enthusiastic about expeditions to the west and, together with Peter Jefferson, Dr. Thomas Walker, Joshua Fry, and others founded the Loyal Company of Virginia.
-They planned an expedition up the Missouri River to be led by Walker, but it was forestalled by the outbreak of hostilities between England and France in the Seven Years' War in 1753 (called the French and Indian War in the colonies).
+They planned an expedition up the Missouri River to be commanded by Walker, but it was forestalled by the beginning of hostilities between England and France in the Seven Years' War in 1753 (termed the French and Indian War in the colonies).
 In a 1756 letter Maury described the proposed expedition, which foreshadowed the Lewis and Clark Expedition:

 "Some persons were to be sent in search of that river Missouri, if that be the right name of it, in order to discover whether it had any communication with the Pacific Ocean; they were to follow the river if they found it, and exact reports of the country they passed through, the distances they traveled, what worth of navigation those rivers and lakes afforded, etc."

 Family

 Rev. James Maury married Mary Walker (born November 22, 1724, in King and Queen County, Virginia), on November 11, 1743, in Louisa County, Virginia.
-Mary was the daughter of Anne and Captain James Walker.
+Mary was the daughter of Captain James and Anne Walker.